-Painting job was done during a sunny day so Christelle chose to paint outside.
+Painting job was done during a sunny day so Chrystele chose to paint outside.
 Painting your furniture outside may sound like good idea.
 In the event you do not have a dedicated space for DIY projects, it may be a good idea.
 However, you must be extra careful.
 Fresh paint job may be ruined very easily.
 Don’t paint on a windy day as wind may carry dust and dried leaves that will stick to your freshly repainted furniture.
 In the same way, watch closely for animals (including birds) which might come near your project.

 Paint was sealed using a clear wax.

-Last step, Christelle added a new drawer knob since the previous one was missing.
+Last step, Chrystele added a new drawer knob since the previous one was missing.
 She chose an antique style faux key knob.
 The golden color of the knob creates an attractive contrast to the plain black color of the nightstand.

 Here is the nightstand painted black.
 I think the black color highlights the curvy legs of the piece.